 The Last Slice

-We hope that we’ve now provided a simple way for you to find your pizza dough weight chart, so you can start making pizza right away.
+We hope that we’ve provided a simple way for you to find your pizza dough weight chart, so you can start making pizza immediately.

 We challenge you to try different weights and test the results to find which doughball weight works the best for you!